Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - McLaurin has seen the ball thrown his way nine times in the red zone this season, 17.6% of his team's 51 red zone pass attempts.

-- The Football Team have thrown the ball in 54.7% of their plays from scrimmage this year while running the ball 45.3% of the time.
+- The Football Team have called a pass in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Giants.